junovhs/Holoform/README.md

 ## What This Is

-A minimal demo showing that "Holoforms" (structured AST representations) can make LLMs understand code better while using fewer tokens.
+A minimal demo framework for testing whether "Holoforms" (structured AST representations) can make LLMs understand code better while using fewer tokens.

+**⚠️ IMPORTANT**: Current evaluation uses fake MockLLM.
+See `NEVER_SIMULATE_AI.md` for real testing requirements.

 ## Quick Start